· July 7, 2026

 Resonance shows up slowly.
 A meal that once bloated you now lands without consequence.
 You go out with friends and notice laughter instead of guarding your stomach.
 Foods stop feeling like enemies.
 The rhythm of digestion returns—not perfect, not rigid, but trustworthy.
 That’s coherence.
 That’s your gut getting the memo at last.

-This simple act signals your vagus nerve, shifts you out of bracing, and reminds your body: we’re safe enough to digest now.
+Why it works: This signals your vagus nerve, shifts you out of bracing, and reminds your body: we’re safe enough to digest now.
 It’s not about the food—it’s about the terrain that receives it.

 TL;DR

-Your gut reacts because hormones, nerves, and immune clarity have shifted.
+• Your gut reacts because hormones, nervous system tone, and immune clarity have shifted — not because digestion is failing with age.